-Teachers are always praised for guiding the future children of the world but they remain criminally underpaid.
+Teachers are always praised for guiding the future children of the world but they remain severely underpaid.
 Kyle Cohen, a fourth-grade elementary school teacher opened up about teachers' salaries and it's sparking a conversation on the matter.
-Cohen revealed that he only made $31,000 before taxes in a TikTok video that has since gone viral, starting a fierce debate on the low pay of teachers.
+Cohen revealed that he only made an annual salary of $31,000 before taxes in a TikTok video that has since gone viral, launching a fierce debate on the low pay of teachers.
 The majority felt teachers deserved better pay but a few of them argued that you have to take into account that they work only 8-9 months a year.
 Cohen then posted a follow-up video breaking down the pay explaining how little he makes on an hourly basis, reported Comicsands.

 Cohen explains that people view teachers' working hours as 'class hours' which doesn't paint an accurate picture.
 Cohen said he usually works 50 hours a week, amounting to roughly 200 hours each month.
 He then explains that he has to spend at least '40 hours; for lesson planning, parent-teacher conferences, and other after-school events.
 “This week, for example, it’s 6 o’clock in the evening,” said Cohen in the video.
 “I have conferences that go until 8 o’clock.
 I also have conferences next week…”